 As a result Anne suffered an allergic reaction immediately after the first treatment.

 She developed skin irritation on her neck and scalp, and her hair was also damaged.

 Claiming compensation for hair damage can be a difficult business.

 So it is important to instruct a solicitor with the right experience.

-Mulderrigs have dealt with hundreds of successful hair claims against negligent hairdressers, including lots of hair dye claims just like Anne’s.
+Mulderrigs have dealt with hundreds of successful hair damage claims against hairdressers, including lots of hair dye claims just like Anne’s.